National security concerns highlight the importance of data security for defense companies!

 Level 4 – Proactive.
 Includes advanced and sophisticated cybersecurity practices.
 Methods are regularly reviewed, adequately resourced, and continuously improved.

 Level 5 – Advanced / Progressive.
 Includes highly advanced cybersecurity practices, include continuous improvement across the enterprise and defensive responses performed at machine speed.

 Contractors are no longer allowed to self-assess and will be required to obtain certification by an Authorized and Accredited Third Party Assessment Organization (C3PAO) and must be renewed every three years.

-It’s a lot of information to take in and getting certified does not occur overnight, let us help your organization discover and classify all of the sensitive data you have, where it is located, and how it is being treated.
+It’s a lot of information to take in and getting certified will not occur overnight.
+Let us help your organization discover and classify all of the sensitive data you have, where it is located, and how it is being treated.